 Support file maintenance

-Updating support files in S-100-based Product Specifications is done through the metadata that goes with the support files.
-The issue date and management information is included in the discovery metadata file that is part of the exchange set.
+Updating support files in S-100-based Product Specifications is done by providing a replacement with the same name and updating the metadata for the support file in the exchange catalogue to set revisionStatus=replacment.
+The issue date and management information is included in the exchange catalogue file that is part of the exchange set.
 Below is an example of instructions for updating support files.
+Cancellation is done by setting revisionStatus=deletion.

 Example:

-The type of support file is indicated in the “purpose” field of the discovery metadata.
-Support files carrying the “deletion” flag must be removed from the system.
+The status of a support file is indicated in the “revisionStatus” field of the discovery metadata.
+Support files whose metadata has been updated with revisionStatue=deletion flag must be removed from the system.
+The dataset referencing the support file must simultaneously be updated to remove or update the reference to the deleted file.
 When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the system software must check to see whether any other feature references the same file, before that file is deleted.

 To avoid complex management routines, it may be advantageous to specify that each support file should only be used once in the exchange set and to store the support files in a separate folder within the exchange set.